rizdaprasetya/mt-alt-doc/en/core-api/bank-transfer.md

 BNI `va_number` | String | Optional | Length should be within 1 to 8.
 BRI `va_number` | String | Optional | Length should be within 1 to 13.

-?> in Production environment, all banks do not  support custom VA number.
+?>***Note:*** In *Production environment*, each and every bank may not support custom VA number.
+It depends on the agreement.
 Please consult Midtrans Activation team for further information.

 #### Transaction Status Description

-The description of `transaction_status` value for Bank Transfer payment method is given below:
+The description of `transaction_status` value for *Bank Transfer* payment method is given below.

 | Transaction Status | Description |
 | ------------------ | ----------- |